 Pletal (cilostazol) is a medication that can relieve claudication.
 Claudication is a common symptom of peripheral arterial disease (PAD).
-It causes pain or discomfort in the legs during exercise.
-This problem occurs because of reduced blood flow to the leg muscles.
+It causes pain or discomfort in your legs during exercise.
+This problem occurs because of reduced blood flow to your leg muscles.

 How Pletal Works

 Pletal works by improving blood flow in the tiniest blood vessels.
-This allows you to walk farther without pain so you can be more active and do more of the things you like to do.
+This allows you to walk farther without pain, so you can be more active and do more of the things you like to do.
 Pletal can be used safely with many medications, such as those used to reduce the risk of heart attack and stroke.
 But some medications can affect how Pletal works in your body, so your doctor needs to know what else you take.
-Daily use of Pletal for 1 to 3 months may be needed before it starts to work.
+You may need to take Pletal for 1 to 3 months before it starts to work.
 If you see no improvement after taking Pletal daily for 3 months, your doctor will most likely take you off this medication.
-Pletal should not be used if you have heart failure.
+You should not use Pletal if you have heart failure.